Want a personalized fueling program that will help you reach your health, weight & performance goals?

 resolve their questions and concerns about food, weight, and eating for energy.

 She counsels clients of all athletic abilities and ages (from middle school through college and beyond, including new moms, Baby Boomers, women struggling with menopause, and seniors.
-Her private practice is located in Newton Highlands, MA 02461 (just off Route 9, about 1.5 miles east of Route 128/95 and also easily accessible by the MBTA Green Line "D").
+Her private practice is located across the street from the Newton Highlands T-stop in Newton Highlands, MA 02461 (just off Route 9, about 1.5 miles east of Route 128/95 and also easily accessible by the MBTA Green Line "D").

 Checkup is helpful for active people who--